Teaching Algebra Top 5 Tips!

 But fear not… The secret to Algebra in Primary years is not to emphasise the teaching and learning of formulaic algebra.
 Instead the emphasis is on developing the thinking needed to “do Algebra” or the ALGEBRAIC THINKING.

 ALGEBRAIC THINKING focuses on doing, thinking & talking about patterns in maths.
 It involves identifying, investigating, generalising, reasoning, explaining, continuing, predicting & justifying patterns in numbers, pictures & music.
 Do not underestimate the importance of teaching Algebra in your classroom, even in Kindergarten & the Early Years.
 Experiences with patterns & pattern making allows students to see order in other areas of mathematics, particularly NUMBER!
-Dr Paul Swan describes the importance of pattern experiences and the thinking process that should be behind pattern activities, DSOP Find out more on our FREE DOWNLOAD – Click the BUTTON at the BOTTOM of the page to get it NOW!
+Dr Paul Swan describes the importance of pattern experiences and the thinking process that should be behind pattern activities, DSOP which he explains in his BOOK developing Mathematics with unifix cubes.
+You can also find out more in our FREE download.

 (Adapted From – Developing Mathematics with Unifix – Dr Paul Swan & Geoff White).